braintripping/cljs-live/README.md

  - `:require-caches` - namespaces for which an analysis cache (not compiled source) will be bundled.
 This option is for namespaces that are already included in your compiled build.
  - `:preload-caches` - same as above, but caches are loaded immediately (this is done by default for `cljs.core` and `cljs.core$macros`)
  - `:preload-macros` - raw Clojure source code will be included for the specified macro namespaces, and preloaded
- - `:output-to` is the destination path for the emitted javascript.
+ - `:output-to` - destination path for the emitted javascript.
+ - `:cljsbuild-out` - the `out-dir` of the cljsbuild profile for your project.

 ### Things that work